baleada/docs/src/prose/logic/pipes/filter.md

 order: 0
 ---

-`createFilter` is a pipe that accepts an array as an input, and outputs <!--TODO-->.
+`createFilter` is a [pipe](/docs/logic/pipes-overview) that transforms an array to a filtered array.

 ::: type="info"
 `createFilter` is a light wrapper around [`filter`](https://github.com/RobinMalfait/lazy-collections#filter) and [`toArray`](https://github.com/RobinMalfait/lazy-collections#toarray) from `lazy-collections`.